 Be creative about how you celebrate

 We might have to do things differently this year but we can still celebrate during the festive season.
-Perhaps you can organize a special Christmas walk with your family or an outdoor street party with neighbors or an online ‘gift opening party’ for friends who can’t physically travel.
+Perhaps you can organise a special Christmas walk with your family or an outdoor street party with neighbours or an online ‘gift opening party’ for friends who can’t physically travel.

 Think about how you can help others

 In crises, it is the people who help others who cope the best.
 Ring an elderly neighbour or a frontline worker to see if they need anything when you go shopping.
 Get your children to prepare a festive hamper and leave it on the doorstep of a family in need.